-There are many malformed PDF files in existence, including many produced by otherwise-reputable applications. cpdf attempts to correct these problems silently.
+There are many malformed PDF files in existence, including many produced by otherwise-reputable applications. cpdf attempts to correct these problems silently, but sometimes this can be very slow.

 Grossly malformed files will be reconstructed.
 The reconstruction progress is shown on stderr (Standard Error):